-• Focus on private secondary markets.
-In view of the structural changes within the initial public offering, or "IPO" market over the past decade, as well as the increased compliance burden faced by public companies in recent years, private secondary markets, such as SecondMarket and SharesPost, have emerged as a viable alternative to the traditional public equity markets.
-While such private secondary markets do not provide the same levels of liquidity as traditional public markets, they do provide institutional investors such as GSV Capital with greater access to equity investments in attractive venture capital-backed, rapidly growing emerging non-public companies without the corresponding costs associated with structuring privately negotiated investments.
-Such markets may also provide a ready avenue to dispose of equity investments in privately-held companies when appropriate, as well as a more reliable means of determining the value of such equity investments.
+• Primary focus on private secondary markets.
+In view of the structural changes within the initial public offering, or "IPO" market over the past decade, as well as the increased compliance burden faced by public companies in recent years, we believe that private secondary markets, such as SecondMarket and SharesPost, have emerged as a viable alternative to the traditional public equity markets.
+While such private secondary markets do not provide the same levels of liquidity as traditional public markets, we believe that they do provide institutional investors such as NeXt Capital with greater access to equity investments in attractive venture capital-backed, rapidly growing emerging non-public companies without the corresponding costs associated with structuring privately negotiated investments.
+We also believe that such markets may provide a ready avenue to dispose of equity investments in privately-held companies when appropriate, as well as a more reliable means of determining the value of such equity investments.

-We utilize such private secondary markets as a principal means to acquire equity investments in privately-held companies that meet our investment criteria and that are attractive candidates for investment.
-We expect that our primary focus on private secondary market investments will allow us to more quickly invest in attractive portfolio companies that meet our investment criteria as opposed to negotiating direct investments in such portfolio companies.
-In addition, we expect that investing in portfolio companies that have established trading patterns on such private secondary markets will provide us with a more ready source of liquidity for our investments compared to traditional direct equity investments in private companies.
+We intend to utilize such private secondary markets as a principal means to acquire equity investments in privately-held companies that meet our investment criteria and that we believe are attractive candidates for investment.
+We believe that our primary focus on private secondary market investments will allow us to more quickly invest in attractive portfolio companies that meet our investment criteria as opposed to negotiating direct investments in such portfolio companies.
+In addition, we believe that investing in portfolio companies that have established trading patterns on such private secondary markets will provide us with a more ready source of liquidity for our investments compared to traditional direct equity investments in private companies.

-In addition, as the secondary private markets are generally only available to accredited investors, we expect that we will face less pricing pressure for attractive equity investments than we would if we invested through public securities exchanges.
-We expect that our access to detailed research on emerging private companies, including through our investment adviser's relationship with Candlestick, will allow us to better evaluate potential investments in such secondary private markets than many of the other participants in those markets.
+In addition, as the secondary private markets are generally only available to accredited investors, we believe that we will face less pricing pressure for attractive equity investments than we would if we invested through public securities exchanges.
+We believe that our access to detailed research on emerging private companies, including through our investment adviser's relationship with NeXtUp, will allow us to better evaluate potential investments in such secondary private markets than many of the other participants in those markets.
 In general, investors that acquire securities through private secondary market transactions have little or no direct access to financial or other information from the private companies in which they invest.
-While we will also lack direct access to such financial and other information regarding prospective portfolio companies that trade on private secondary markets, we intend to utilize the relationships and contacts of our investment adviser's senior investment professionals, its Advisory Board members and our board of directors, along with the proprietary research and analytical capabilities of Candlestick, to obtain the information necessary for our investment adviser to perform its research and due diligence process on each prospective portfolio company we intend to invest in through a private secondary market transaction.
-Many accredited investors that lack institutional backing will likely not have access to the same level or depth of information regarding the private companies in which we intend to invest, which we expect will provide us with an advantage in locating potential investments at attractive prices.
+While we will also lack direct access to such financial and other information regarding prospective portfolio companies that trade on private secondary markets, we intend to utilize the relationships and contacts of our investment adviser's senior investment professionals, its Advisory Board members and our board of directors, along with the proprietary research and analytical capabilities of NeXtUp, to obtain the information necessary for our investment adviser to perform its research and due diligence process on each prospective portfolio company we intend to invest in through a private secondary market transaction.
+We believe that many accredited investors that lack institutional backing will likely not have access to the same level or depth of information regarding the private companies in which we intend to invest, which we believe will provide us with an advantage in locating potential investments at attractive prices.